ACT NOW! Take control of your finances and get up to $1,050.* Book your call today.

 Age-appropriate money lessons you can use

-Try having them invest in companies they know – Apple, Nike, Lululemon (these are examples and not recommendations).
-They can learn valuable lessons by following companies they know and watching how stocks and the stock market in general perform.
-You can also look at investing in an index fund, like the S&P 500, to teach the concept of owning many companies and not just one or two – also called diversifying.
+Try having them invest in companies they know, such as Apple, Nike, or Lululemon (these are examples, not recommendations).
+They can learn valuable lessons by following these companies and watching how the stock market performs.

 3 easy tips to stay on track

-Teaching your kids healthy money habits can feel overwhelming at times, but it doesn’t have to be.
-Here are three ways to make the process easier and a little less stressful.
+Teaching these habits can feel overwhelming, but it doesn't have to be.
+Here are three tips to make it less stressful.

 FAQs